Malea Rose: Early life

-Malea was born and raised on the North Shore of Kauai, Hawaii.
-Rose began performing at the age of 5, starting with the Kauai Community Theater Group.
-Rose did musical theater and entered singing competitions throughout her childhood.
-Rose performed at clown camp started by Wavy Gravy and members of The Grateful Dead called Camp Winnarainbow.
+Rose was born and raised on the North Shore of Kauai, Hawaii.
+She began performing at the age of 5 with the Kauai Community Theater Group, and participated in musical theater and singing competitions throughout her childhood.
+She performed at Camp Winnarainbow, a camp started by Wavy Gravy and members of The Grateful Dead.

-Rose was a competitive surfer at age 11.
-She won multiple surf contests, including The Roxy Pro, and was sponsored by Hurley.
+Rose became a competitive surfer at age 11, winning multiple contests including The Roxy Pro, and was sponsored by Hurley.

-At age 14, Rose started to host her own radio show on KKCR.
+At age 14, she began hosting her own radio show on KKCR.

-Rose graduated as valedictorian from Kula High School at the age of 16 before moving to California to attend Chapman University to get a BFA in Theater.
+Rose graduated as valedictorian from Kula High School at the age of 16 and moved to California to attend Chapman University, where she earned a BFA in Theater.